 Further, it is unclear whether the FDA will separately regulate the cell therapies derived from the Aastrom CPS.
-The FDA is still in the process of developing its requirements with respect to somatic cell therapy and gene cell therapy products and has recently issued a draft document concerning the regulation of umbilical cord blood stem cell products.
+The FDA is still in the process of developing its requirements with respect to somatic cell therapy and gene cell therapy products and has recently issued draft documents concerning the regulation of umbilical cord blood stem cell products, as well as cellular and tissue-based products.
 If the FDA adopts the regulatory approach set forth in the draft document, the FDA may require separate regulatory approval for such cells in some cases.
 The FDA also recently proposed a new type of license, called a biologic license application ("BLA"), for autologous cells manipulated ex vivo and intended for structural repair or reconstruction.
 This proposal may indicate that the FDA will extend a similar approval requirement to other types of autologous cellular therapies, such as autologous cells for stem cell therapy.
 Any such additional regulatory or approval requirements could significantly delay the introduction of the Company's product candidates to the market, and have a material adverse impact on the Company.